FiggyFoxFunc/Mnemosyne/README.md

 # Mnemosyne
-A Person Knowledge Management system and Note takin app.
+A Person Knowledge Management system and Note taking app.
 The aim is to be simple and easy to work with.

 ## TODOs: